Greenlandicsmiley/dhcpDialog/README.md

 # dhcpDialog
 Bash script for managing (IPv4) ISC dhcp server scopes with Dialog as an interface.

-## What's needed?
+## Requirements:

-Tested on latest versions of: Coreutils, Bash, Dialog.

-ISCs dhcp server is necessarily not needed as this script only creates a file that the dhcp server can use.
-This script does not touch the dhcp server configuration file.
+Coreutils, Bash, Dialog, ISC dhcp server not necessarily needed.

 ## Manual intervention:

-There's a function called serviceRestart starting at line 22 that generates a config file.
-Due to user permissions the dhcpd service cannot access the contents of the configuration file, so I have inserted an example command that copies the configuration file to /etc/dhcpDialog.conf.
-You can either use it or use a different file path/command.
-There is also an example command that restarts the dhcpd systemd service, you should also change that according to your distro.

-If not using default folder path: Make the folders where you want to make them, and then set the paths in the script (remember to remove $actualPath from the folder variables).
-Folder variables must not end with a /.

-If using default: The script uses "dhcpScopes" folder for scope options and "exclusions" as the folder for excluded IPs.
-The conf file is generated in the folder the script has been put in.
-You can change the path/name of the conf file in the script.

-Create a user with a home folder, then download and move dhcpDialog to the users home folder.
-This is recommended due to using rm when deleting scopes.
-I do not trust my own abilities with coding to trust deleting files.
+### serviceRestart: line 22

+Insert a copy command to the serviceRestart() function.

+Insert a service restart command for the dhcpd service.
+Edit it according to your distribution.

+### Installation (makefile underway)

+Default: Make a directory somewhere accessible, then copy/clone the main github repository and start using the script.

+Custom: Set the file path variables in the script, remember they should not end with a /.
+A proper conf file is underway.

-Add to .bashrc to execute the script, so anyone who logs in is greeted with the interface, instead of needing to run the script manually.
+Add to .bash_profile to execute the script, so anyone who logs in is greeted with the interface, instead of needing to run the script manually.

-Add 'include "/path/to/conf/file";' at the end of the dhcpd configuration file (or in the middle).
+Add 'include "/etc/dhcpDialog.conf";' at the end of the dhcpd configuration file (or in the middle).

 ## Why would anyone need/use this?